MicroStrategy/rest-api-docs/docs/common-workflows/administration/manage-history-lists/get-history-list/get-history-list.md

 ---
 title: Retrieve history lists
-Description: Retrieve history lists using the MicroStrategy REST API.
+Description: Retrieve history lists using the Strategy REST API.
 ---

 <Available since="2021 Update 8" />

-This workflow sample demonstrates how to retrieve messages from the history list using the MicroStrategy REST API.
+This workflow sample demonstrates how to retrieve messages from the history list using the Strategy REST API.

 :::info